 It’s a good idea to fit a UHF CB radio to your tow rig but only if you intend to use it.
 I cannot believe how many caravans have the owners’ name on the back indicating they are monitoring Channel 40 and when we call them, they don’t answer.
 Having the UHF radio on allows you to monitor traffic situations, be warned of approaching oversized loads, and converse with truck drivers who may need to pass you.

-Now that you’ve got your rig all set and ready to hit the road, it’s time to consider you as the driver.
-I’ve been instructing drivers for the last 20 years and I can tell you that 95 percent all have one potentially fatal habit: their vision is focused no more than five metres in front of the bonnet of their car.
+Now that you’ve got your rig all set and ready to hit the road, it’s time to consider yourself as the driver.
+I’ve been instructing drivers for the last 20 years and I can tell you that 95 per cent all have one potentially fatal habit: their vision is focused no more than five metres in front of the bonnet of their car.
 They are blind to anything heading their way from a distance that could ensure they have sufficient time to react safely.
 You can improve your driving skills just by looking further ahead.
 A good practice is to scan up along the left edge of the road up as far as you can see to the horizon, then scan your vision back down the right-hand side of the road.
 Check all your mirrors in sequence and start the scanning process again.
-This will ensure you have complete situational awareness of everything in front and behind you at all times.
+This is called Predictive Driving Technique and it will ensure you have complete situational awareness of everything in front and behind you at all times.
 You will also find that your driving will be smoother and you may well improve fuel economy to boot.

 Now, even the world’s best driver cannot control the actions of those around him/her.
 Unfortunately towing a caravan seems to bring out the worst in other drivers around us.
 They will do all sorts of stupid manoeuvres to get ahead of you.
 And don’t be fooled into thinking that by driving at the speed limit it will change anything.
 As far as most drivers on the road are concerned, caravans are a scourge and no one wants to get stuck behind one.